tronxi/guayabee/readme.md

 - **Personalized Recommendations** – Discover content tailored to your interests.
 - **Notifications** – Stay updated on new interactions and topics you follow.
 - **Open Source** – Contribute, modify, and enhance the platform with the community.
+- **Self-Hosted** – Deploy your own instance and customize it to your needs.